-First, pick your end point.
+First, pick your endpoint.
 What is your long-term priority?
-Maybe your ultimate goal is to lose 50 lbs, or run your first half marathon.
+Maybe your ultimate goal is to lose 50 pounds or run your first half marathon.
 Set that goal, and then set it aside.

 Break down the ultimate goal into achievable pieces.
-If you want to run a half marathon, you need to start a training program with a mileage goal for each week.
+If you want to run a half marathon, you need to start a training program with a weekly mileage goal.
 If you want to lose weight, set a goal for how much you will lose this month, and then set goals for food intake and exercise to reach it.

-Once you’ve set measurable goals make a plan for evaluation.
+Once you’ve set measurable goals, make an evaluation plan.
 For weight loss, determine if you will weigh once a week or once a month.
-If you are training for a fitness event, decide if success means finishing it, or if you are aiming for a specific time.
-For health goals, such as reducing blood pressure or blood cholesterol, set an appointment with your doctor so you know when you will have these health indictors measured.
+If you are training for a fitness event, decide if success means finishing it or aiming for a specific time.
+For health goals, such as reducing blood pressure or cholesterol, set an appointment with your doctor to determine when these health indicators will be measured.

 Secondary goals are the changes in attitude that support physical goals.
-If you want to lose weight, you are going to need a positive outlook to get you through the tough times.
-Research shows that positive thinking reduces stress and depression, and increases physical well-being.
+If you want to lose weight, you need a positive outlook to get you through the tough times.
+Research shows that positive thinking reduces stress and depression and increases physical well-being.
 Set goals for ending negative self-talk.
-Use the curse jar method, and each time you criticize your efforts put a quarter in the jar.
+Use the curse jar method, and put a quarter in the jar each time you criticize your efforts.

 Goals need to be revised as you progress.
-You may reach them more quickly or more slowly than you expect so be flexible.
+You may reach them more quickly or slowly than expected, so be flexible.
 As you begin to reach your short-term goals, you may decide to set new ultimate goals.
 Maybe you learn you are happy at the higher end of your healthy weight range rather than the lower end.
-After your 10K, you might decide to set a goal for swimming or biking instead of more running.
-Study your goals every 4 to 6 weeks, revise old ones, and create new ones.
+After your 10K, you might set a goal for swimming or biking instead of running more.
+Reevaluate your goals every 4-6 weeks.